 If you want to make a successful website, whether for an online business or something you can depend on, focus on writing your OWN unique quality content and utilizing proper approaches to SEO (basically white hat).
 It will take longer, but at the same time you can sleep easy at night knowing you aren’t doing anything unethical or something that Google may catch you and penalize you for.

-To end things up, I recommend never going for the sorts of programs like RCW or anything that promises fast results with ease.
+To end things up, I recommend never going for the sorts of programs like Rapid Content Wizard or anything that promises fast results with ease.
 Experience has taught me this time and time again.
 And as for the people who keep clinging to these hopes?
 Well it’s a rake they’ll keep stepping on until they realize the only way to succeed online is through the legitimate way.

 You already know my recommendation for that.